This story was originally published in April 2019, and updated in August 2023.

 Roughly a third of parents with school-age kids are very or extremely worried about gun violence at their child’s school, according to a 2022 survey by The Pew Research Center.
 And in much of America, the response to school shootings has been to put more guns in schools.
 The same Pew survey found that roughly half of U.S. parents think armed security in schools is an effective response.

 Despite the prominent media coverage of mass shootings, and school shootings in particular, they account for just 2 percent of gun deaths.
 In 2022, there were 51 active shootings that caused injury or death — excluding suicides — in K-12 schools or on school buses.
 There are roughly 100,000 public schools in the United States, meaning that these incidents are quite rare.
 Still, widespread worry fuels an active national debate about how to curb these shootings.

 A reader wanted to know, are armed guards — sometimes called school resource officers or school police officers — actually a deterrent to gun violence and mass shootings?
 We found the evidence is limited.

-There are a handful of documented cases in which an armed security guard or police officers have stopped a school shooting.
-Last year in Dixon, Illinois, a school resource officer chased a gunman off a high school campus, shooting and injuring the perpetrator, who survived.
-But it’s more likely for active shooters to stop firing on their own, either by leaving or taking their own lives.
+There are only a handful of documented cases in which an armed security guard or stationed police officer has stopped a school shooting.
+A commonly cited example involves a school resource officer who chased a gunman off a high school campus in Dixon, Illinois, in May of 2018, then shot and wounded the perpetrator.

 An Atlas of American Gun Violence

-More generally, active shooters do not favor “gun-free zones.”
-Louis Klarevas, a professor at the University of Massachusetts, analyzed 111 shooting attacks between 1966 and 2015 for his book Rampage Nation, and found that only 18 took place in areas where firearms were banned.
+However, research by professor Louis Klarevas of Teachers College, Columbia University suggests there is little evidence that active shooters favor “gun-free zones.”
+Klarevas analyzed 111 shooting attacks between 1966 and 2015 for his book Rampage Nation.
+He found that only 18 took place in areas where firearms were banned.